 Combustion Engineering faced over 100,000 asbestos-related claims.
 That subsidiary settled for a total payout amount of $1.43 billion.
 ABB Lummus faced fewer lawsuits but still had thousands of claimants demanding compensation.

 The company paid these claimants and was ultimately required to create a trust fund as it reorganized through Chapter 11.

 How Can I Access the ABB Lummus Global Asbestos Trust Fund?

-If you worked for ABB, Lummus Global, or Combustion Engineering, or you worked with any of the machinery that these companies and subsidiaries made, you should consider being tested for asbestos-related illnesses.
-If you are diagnosed, a lawyer can help you claim compensation.Get Your FREE Mesothelioma Packet
+If you worked for ABB, Lummus Global, or Combustion Engineering, or you worked with any of the machinery that these companies and subsidiaries made, talk to your doctor about asbestos-related illnesses.
+If you are diagnosed, a lawyer can help you claim compensation through the trust fund.Get Your FREE Mesothelioma Packet

 Page Written by Mary Ellen Ellis

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.

 Page Edited by Patient Advocate Dave Foster